 Ben Wilinofsky is a former European Poker Tour (EPT) Main Event champion and World Poker Tour (WPT) final tablist.

-He has earned close to $1.4m playing live tournaments and close to $5m playing online tournaments under the alias NeverScaredB.
+He's earned close to $1.4m playing live tournaments and close to $5m playing online tournaments under the alias NeverScaredB.

 In 2013 Albert Daher was runner-up to Alexey Rybin at the WPT Merit Cyprus Classic; he has also won an EPT side event and cataloged a series of impressive six-figure scores at the Merit Crystal Cove Casino in Kyrenia.